BASIC HABITS FOR FINANCIAL PLANNING

 The Big Risk in life is not taking any Risk.
 If you don’t take any risk, you will not learn, so as, you will not earn.

-Once you find out, that your investments have to beat the inflation by min 10% annual return, you should not be a procrastinator to take a risk and to park your money in investments with risk to get the reward as desired.
+Once you find out, that your investments have to beat inflation by min 10% annual return, you should not be a procrastinator to take a risk and park your money in investments with risk to get the reward as desired.

 delayed gratification fincareplan

 Instant gratification will no longer make you rich, it will keep you in debt.
-To increase your instant gratification the marketing system had initiated to offer consumers with 0% EMI, bike EMI, car EMI, peer-to-peer lending, and other all sorts of financial support, to buy a product as soon as you see.
+To increase your instant gratification the marketing system had initiated to offer consumers with 0% EMI, bike EMI, car EMI, peer-to-peer lending, and other all sorts of financial support, to buy a product as soon as they see.

 These offers tempt you to own any products, even if you don’t have money in a wallet or bank.
-The funny part here is, we might not require that ‘x’ product since we already have it in our home, but then buying it in the name of offers.
+The funny part here is, that we might not require that ‘x’ product since we already have it in our home, but then buying it in the name of offers.

 What does Delayed Gratification do?

-How to employ Delayed Gratification:
+How to Employ Delayed Gratification:

 • Whenever you come across any products on television or in shopping malls, don’t tend to buy suddenly, as if you will miss the whole world if you don’t earn it.